cryptolake/cryptolake.github.io/content/Articles/Time series forecasting.md

 plt.rcParams["figure.autolayout"] = True
 ```

-As we can see all the graphs for the prices correlate visually as well
+As we can see in all the features of the price correlate visually as well.

 ```python